mmphego/mmphego.github.io/_posts/2022-06-24-Managing-Jenkins-Plugins.md

 In addition to Jenkin's fundamental capabilities, extension may be used to increase its capability.
 Jenkins plugins carry out the same tasks in this situation in accordance with user-specific requirements.
 Plugins provide Jenkins access to new features.
 Jenkins offers more than a thousand plugins that are useful for connecting to various pieces of software and outside connectors.

-The [Jenkins plugin repository](https://plugins.jenkins.io/) provides a list of those 1000+ plugins that are accessible.
+The [Jenkins plugin repository](https://plugins.jenkins.io/) provides a list of over 1000+ plugins that are accessible.
 Only a small percentage are well maintained and tested, and even fewer are verified and/or compatible plugins - fully tested to interoperate with the rest of the [CloudBees Assurance Program (CAP)](https://go.cloudbees.com/docs/cloudbees-documentation/assurance-program/) plugins (and their dependencies) and with a certain LTS version of Jenkins.

 The image below, shows the jenkins console you can navigate to the button "Manage jenkins" which is on the left side of the console.
 Once you click on that, you will land on another page where you can see lots of functionality which you can manage if you are the admin of the system.
 One we are highlighting here is about "Manage Plugins" functionality.
 By clicking on it you will be able to see plugins which can be integrated, which are already integrated and which need to be updated.